Claudye/socialsharer/README.md

 Ex: (To be adapted according to your case)
     require __DIR__.'/vendor/autoload.php';

+#### Create meta tag
-Import Socialsharer as:
+Start using Socialsharer

     use Claudye\Socialsharer\Sharer;

-Now you're ready to use the Socialsharer

-#### Create meta tag

     $metabuilder = Sharer::url($url); // $url the url you want share